NutritionNest app screens

 Everyone's tracking, but no one's commiting

 I began looking into most commonly used nutrition apps to understand similar and different product offerings.
 Each app offers meal logging, journal, and recipes as commonly used features.
 User profiles use broad averages from their own data, which can make the guidance feel generic or inaccurate.
-Results will only show based on users commitment level from logging in their meals.

 Competitive analysis of 4 direct competitors lacking in assistance and unique approach which helped guide our app's concept and vision.
 I found that there's a lack of assistance when users search for nutritional themed questions.
 These apps may seem like helpful tools, but they aren't helping much with motivation, where consistency is a battle for most people.